blaze/blaze/docs/source/data_descriptor.rst

 Data Descriptors provide uniform access to a variety of common data formats.
-They provide standard iteration, insertion, and numpy-like fancy indexing over on disk files in common formats like csv, json, and hdf5 in memory data strutures like Python list-of-lists and DyND arrays as well as more sophisticated data stores like SQL databases.
+They provide standard iteration, insertion, and numpy-like fancy indexing over on-disk files in common formats like csv, json, and hdf5 in memory data strutures like core Python data structures and DyND arrays as well as more sophisticated data stores like SQL databases.
 The data descriptor interface is analogous to the Python buffer interface described in PEP 3118, but with some more flexibility.